-Where Charterer Members trade for their own account they may require cover for liabilities as cargo owner in addition to the liabilities they assume as charterer.
-In certain jurisdictions liabilities as cargo owner arise at law.
+Where charterer Members trade for their own account they may require cover for liabilities as the cargo owner in addition to the liabilities they assume as the charterer.
+In certain jurisdictions, liabilities as the cargo owner arise at law.

 A Member voyage charters a tanker for the carriage of crude from Alaska to Long Beach.
-While the Entered Ship is transiting Oregon waters there is an explosion on board which ruptures the cargo tanks and results in a major spillage.
+While the entered ship is transiting Oregon waters there is an explosion on board which ruptures the cargo tanks and results in a major spillage.
 The cause of the explosion is attributed to the failure of a breather valve on one of the tanks due to poor maintenance.

-Notwithstanding that the owner of the Ship is liable for the loss, the State of Oregon also pursues the Charterer Member in his capacity as owner of the cargo.
+Notwithstanding that the owner of the ship is liable for the loss, the State of Oregon also pursues the charterer Member in its capacity as the owner of the cargo.

-This extension to the Association's cover indemnifies the Charterer Member for cleanup costs and, for example, the loss of livelihood of local fishermen and those engaged in holiday-related businesses.
+This extension to Britannia's cover indemnifies the charterer Member in their capacity as the cargo owner for clean-up costs and, for example, the loss of livelihood of local fishermen and those engaged in holiday-related businesses.